 Medical Treatment Appropriate?

-Another problem is that medical treatment does not appear appropriate for what AA describes as “a progressive illness – spiritual and emotional (or mental), as well as physical.”50 Physicians have not been trained to treat “spiritual diseases.”
-Consequently, AA suggests that doctors send their patients to it for help.
-That would appear to be appropriate because AA is a spiritual organization.
-To the extent that making such referrals is a common medical practice, the role of doctors in treating alcoholism as a disease is to refer patients to a non-professional self-help group.
-And also a group that relies on what it calls a Higher Power and sometimes calls God.
+Another problem is that medical treatment does not appear appropriate for what AA describes as “a progressive illness – spiritual and emotional (or mental), as well as physical.”50 Doctors have not been trained to treat “spiritual diseases.”
+So AA suggests that doctors send their patients to it for help.
+That would appear to be appropriate because AA is a spiritual group.
+Making such referrals is common.
+Thus, the role of doctors in treating alcoholism as a disease is to refer patients to a non-professional self-help group.
+And also a group that relies on what it calls God or a Higher Power.

 Other disease concept supporters assert that even if alcoholism isn’t a disease, calling it a disease is useful.
 For example, Dr. George Vailliant says that calling alcoholism a disease “is a useful device both to persuade the alcoholic to acknowledge the problem and to provide a ticket of admission to the health care system.”51

-Dr. Fingarette notes that “The disease concept is sometimes rationalized on the ground that although scientifically invalid, it is a practical way of encouraging alcoholics to enter treatment” and asserts that “the greatest scandal of the argument for the disease concept as a useful lie is the claim that it helps alcoholics by inducing them to enter treatment.
+Dr. Fingarette notes that “The disease concept is sometimes rationalized on the ground that although scientifically invalid, it is a practical way of encouraging alcoholics to enter treatment.”
+He says “the greatest scandal of the argument for the disease concept as a useful lie is the claim that it helps alcoholics by inducing them to enter treatment.
 On the contrary, both independent and government research shows expensive disease-oriented treatment programs to be largely a waste of money and human resources.”52

 Dr. Jeffrey Schaler has noted that “Ironically, the fact that addiction treatment does not work helps to convince people in the addiction treatment field that addiction is a disease.
 What else could account for the tenacity with which addicts cling to their addictions?
 Could it be that people sometimes freely choose to do foolish and self-destructive things?
 Inconceivable!
 It must be a disease that makes them do it.”53

-It has been observed that “not only does the disease theory of alcoholism fail to correspond with mainstream medicine’s concept of a disease, but alcoholism itself resists medical intervention.”54 Using a faulty theory and the “treatment” that flows from it is a recipe for failure.
-AA’s self-claimed success rate of 5% represents a failure because about one-third of alcoholics achieve success completely on their own.
-Attending AA is less effective than not doing so.
+“[N]ot only does the disease theory of alcoholism fail to correspond with mainstream medicine’s concept of a disease, but alcoholism itself resists medical intervention.”54 Using a faulty theory and the “treatment” that flows from it is a recipe for failure.
+AA’s self-claimed success rate of 5% represents a failure.
+That’s because about one-third of alcoholics achieve success completely on their own.
+Attending AA is less effective than not doing so!

 It’s not surprising that the disease theory of alcoholism has proved to be such a disappointing failure.
-Those few people who achieve their goal of not drinking (or of drinking in moderation) while attending 12-step programs such as AA do so in spite of those programs.
+Those few people who achieve their goal of not drinking while attending 12-step programs such as AA do so in spite of those programs.

 The good news is that alternative approaches exist.
 In addition, they have proven to be very effective in helping people reach their goal.
-That is whether it be either reducing or eliminating their drinking.
+Whether it be either reducing or eliminating their drinking.

 1. Fingarette, H. Why We Should Reject the Disease Concept of Alcoholism.
 In: Engs, R. (Ed.)
-Controversies in the Addictions Field.
-Dubuque, IA: Kendall-Hunt, 2005, p.
+Controversies in the Addictions Field, p.
 48.

 2. There is good evidence that Jellinek never earned a doctorate.
 Furthermore there is evidence suggesting that he may never have earned any higher education degree.
-For example, see Roizen, R. Jellinek’s phantom doctorate.
-Ranes Report, 1997, 11, 1.
+For instance, see Roizen, R. Jellinek’s phantom doctorate.
+Ranes Report, 11, 1.

 4. Cahalan noted that “over time some alcoholics will die, some will become abstinent, some will gain control over their drinking and still others will remain unchanged.”
-(Cahalan, D. Problem Drinkers.
-San Francisco: Jossey-Bass, 1970, p.
-71. Vaillant, G. The Natural History of Alcoholism.
-Cambridge: Harvard U Press, 1983, pp. 30, 133.
+(Cahalan, D. Problem Drinkers, p.
+71. Vaillant, G. The Natural History of Alcoholism, pp. 30, 133.
 Cahalan, D. and Room, R. Problem Drinking Among American Men.
-New Brunswick, NJ: Rutgers Center of Alcohol Studies, 1974.
 Rudy, D. Becoming Alcoholic.
-Carbondale: South Illinois U Press, 1986.

 7. NIAAA.
 Survey Finds That Many Recover From Alcoholism.
 NIAAA press release, Jan 19, 2005.